-The Planning Board envisions the biennial reconsideration of the target growth rate will provide a new and much-needed forum for the public, development industry representatives, and public officials to engage in a true dialog about growth.
+The Planning Board envisions the biennal reconsideration of the target growth rate will provide a new and much-needed forum for the public, development industry representatives, and public officials to engage in a true dialog about growth.
 It will allow the AGP to become a true "growth policy" where the County can take into account all of its growth-related policies when setting growth limits.

-Allocating Limited Growth: How and Where?
+Allocating the One Percent Growth Rate: How and Where?